MazrimT/TSQL/README.md

 ## FullTableHash
 Small script that creates a hash for the full table without having to specify each column.
 Fairly fast (and you can change the SHA2_512 to whichever hashbytes you need.

+## findString
+Creates a StoredProcedure that searches the whole server for a string.
+It searches for the string being contained in :
+* tablen ames
+* column names
+* viewn ames
+* view column names
+* view code
+* stored procedure names
+* stored procedure code
+* job names
+* job step names
+* job "to execute"

+can not search SSIS packages.

+execute with:
+> exec dbo.findString 'string to find'